VQ Probe v2.5 User Guide

 Similarly, once the current frame is changed in Playback View, the current frame selection in Metrics View will be changed.

-RD Curves tab allows you to plot RD Curves as well as calculate BD Rates.
-Please make sure you set up the RD Curves list (please refer to the Project section).
+The RD Curves & BD Rates tab allows you to plot RD Curves as well as calculate BD Rates.
+Please make sure you set up the RD Curves list (please refer to this section).

 The tab contains the following information:

-- BD Rates: the list of BD Rates.
-The first RD Curve is assumed as the anchor.
-BD Rates for other RD Curves are calculated in relation to the anchor RD Curve
+- BD Rates: a list of BD Rates.
+BD Rates are calculated for every non-anchor RD Curve in relation to the anchor RD Curve.

-- RD Curve graph: a graph that consists of points, each of them is an average appropriate metric value at a specific file’s average bitrate
+- RD Curves Graph: a graph that consists of points, each of them is an average appropriate metric value at a specific file’s average bitrate.

 Changing the Metric combo-box will change the current RD Curves graph to a graph for the selected metric.